7YQXX3/G4-benchmark-datastes/README.md

 # G4 Benchmark Datasets for Intracellular G4 Sequencing Data

-This repository contains five sets of benchmark datasets for G-quadruplex (G4) sequence data.
+This repository contains six sets of benchmark datasets for G-quadruplex (G4) sequence data.
 Each dataset corresponds to a specific GEO accession number, representing the G4 sequence data from different test conditions.

 ## Overview